motorcycle tours cambodia & LAOS

 We’ll then load up the bikes on our aquatic taxi and board a wooden boat and chug over to the other side of the river where the trails await.

 The final part of the days riding takes a long dirt trail back towards the Mekong River.
-We’ll load our bikes onto the last wooden boat of the day and in a mere fifteen minutes we’ll be ashore our own private island and campsite in the middle of the river at Preah Rumkel for a sunset barbecue by the water’s edge.
+We’ll jump on the last wooden boat of the day and in a mere twenty minutes we’ll be ashore our own private island and campsite in the middle of the river at Preah Rumkel for a sunset barbecue by the water’s edge.

-Accommodation will be in tents on our private river island.
+Accommodation will be in tents on our river island.

 We will then head back to the boat to chug out into the middle of the river to spot the incredibly rare Irrawaddy Dolphins.
 There are only around half a dozen left in this part of the country and a mere eighty-five left in the entire Mekong.

 With the David Attenborough stuff done, it’s back to the bikes for a quick five-kilometre blat across to the Laos border.
-Once the paperwork has been inspected, stamped, inspected, stamped again and generally poured over by chirpy customs officials, we head north to visit the staggering Khone waterfalls – the widest set falls on the planet and an unmissable sight.
+Once the paperwork has been inspected, stamped, inspected, stamped again and generally poured over by chirpy customs officials, we head north to visit the staggering Khone waterfalls – the greatest water volume waterfall on the planet and an unmissable sight.

 The day continues with a gentle sweeping trail up to the impressive sounding Kong Island, though fortunately no oversize gorillas are resident there.
 After this it’s a ferry to Mounlaphamok and then we take a dirt road along the Mekong up to Champassak town, to spend our first night in Laos at a gorgeous riverside resort.